alexreisner/geocoder/README.md

 * **Region**: world
 * **SSL support**: yes (required if key is used)
 * **Languages**: see https://developers.google.com/maps/faq#languagesupport
-* **Extra options**: `:bounds` - pass SW and NE coordinates as an array of two arrays to bias results towards a viewport
+* **Extra options**:
+    `:bounds` - pass SW and NE coordinates as an array of two arrays to bias results towards a viewport `:google_place_id` - pass 'true' to get information on a specific place via it's ID
 * **Documentation**: https://developers.google.com/maps/documentation/geocoding/intro
 * **Terms of Service**: http://code.google.com/apis/maps/terms.html#section_10_12
 * **Limitations**: "You must not use or display the Content without a corresponding Google map, unless you are explicitly permitted to do so in the Maps APIs Documentation, or through written permission from Google."
 "You must not pre-fetch, cache, or store any Content, except that you may store: (i) limited amounts of Content for the purpose of improving the performance of your Maps API Implementation..."